Skip to Main Content

 Using home equity for down payments

 Given the realities of today’s real estate market, coming up with down-payment cash is a big sticking point for would-be buyers.
-According to Bankrate’s February Down Payment Survey, more than half of aspiring homeowners say they can’t afford a down payment and closing costs right now, because the cost of living is too high (51 percent) or their income is not high enough (54 percent).
-These are the key reasons they’re holding off on homeownership.
+According to Bankrate’s Home Affordability Survey, close to half (42 percent) of aspiring homeowners say they can’t afford a down payment and closing costs right now.
+It’s a key reason they’re holding off on homeownership.

-The median down payment for a U.S. home in June 2024, about 16% of the median sales price.
-That sum is up 14% year-over year.
+The median down payment for a U.S. home in October 2024, about 15% of the median sales price.
+That amount is up more than 6% year-over year.

-There isn’t a widespread rule in the mortgage industry against it, says Matt Dunbar, senior vice president, southeast region for Churchill Mortgage.
-But, because a down payment is supposed to be a no-strings cash contribution from a buyer, an issue can arise if it’s money that must be repaid.
+There isn’t a widespread industry rule against it, says Matt Dunbar, senior vice president, southeast region for Churchill Mortgage.
+But, because a down payment is supposed to be a cash contribution, an issue can arise if the money has strings attached.
 “The critical aspect for lenders when evaluating such scenarios is ensuring the borrower’s debt-to-income (DTI) ratio accurately reflects all financial obligations, including the new debt incurred from the HELOC” or HE Loan, he explains.

 Should you use a home equity loan to buy an investment property?

-If you don’t plan on inhabiting your new home, you can also use equity to purchase an investment property — a residence you’re going to flip or rent out for income.
-(Again, you’ll need to work with a lender that lets you put your home equity loan funds toward a down payment.)
-Let’s run through some of the benefits and drawbacks of doing so.
+You can also use equity to purchase an investment property — a residence you’re going to flip or rent out for income.
+As noted above, make sure you’re working with a lender that lets you put your home equity loan funds towards this sort of purpose.

 At the same time, there are risks involved in using equity to finance an investment property.
 Ideally, your new property will generate consistent income (via the rents or leases) to help you repay your home equity loan or HELOC on time – but, unfortunately, that’s not guaranteed.